- Apple Carplay or Android Auto on any motorcycle - March 26, 2023

 Wet Roads Grip

-I would not say any are poor on wet roads but the difference in feel between the lower scored to higher scored tyres is noticeable.
+I would not say any are poor on wet roads, not compared to some of the crap tyres I have used on rental bikes but the difference in feel between the lower scored to higher scored tyres is noticeable.

 Dry roads feel

 All have good grip but some have different feel.

 The tyres I have scored 3 all seem to squirm a little on corner entry or change of direction but actually they have ample grip and I do not ride hard enough to actually make them move so I think this is just the way the tyres are constructed and how their belts or sidewalls feel with my heavy bike.